Menu

 ['今日', '天気', '晴れ']

-If you are running an Elasticsearch environment that stores search data, you can use the Elasticsearch for word segmentation with the Analyze API.
-However, in my experience, if it is used as an API for text analysis, it is easier to use it separately from Elasticsearch for data storage, like Esanpy.
-We used to operate Elasticsearch for both data storage and text analysis before, but we struggled to upgrade Elasticsearch.
+If you are running an Elasticsearch environment that stores search data, you can use that Elasticsearch for word segmentation with the Analyze API.
+However, in my experience, it is easier to use it separately from Elasticsearch used for data storage, like Esanpy, when it is used as an API for text analysis.
+We used to operate Elasticsearch for both data storage and text analysis, but we struggled with upgrades.
 In that regard, Esanpy is easy to deploy and operate.

-Create a text classification model using the IT Search + commentary / example articles obtained last time.
-If you pass the body of the article (article_body) to this model, consider the contents and predict the category information (article_category).
-The flow of creating a model is as follows.
+Let’s create a text classification model using the IT Search + commentary/example articles obtained last time.
+If you pass the body of the article (article_body) to this model, it will consider the content and predict the category information (article_category).
+The flow of creating a model is as follows:

-This document does not discuss the evaluation of prediction results or tuning of parameters, so please refer to the scikit-learn documentation if necessary.
+This document does not discuss the evaluation of prediction results or parameter tuning, so please refer to the scikit-learn documentation if necessary.

 First, install the required Python packages.